 Is Cold Calling Legal?

-Maybe frustrating and annoying for some consumers, cold calling is not illegal.
-However, there are strict guidelines that determine when a company can and cannot call a consumer.
+Maybe frustrating and annoying for some consumers, the question, “Is cold calling illegal” can be answered with no. However, there are strict laws and regulations for cold calling that determine when a company can and cannot call a consumer.
 For example, if a person has previously told your company to stop calling them, you must abide by their wishes.

 Understanding the Telemarketing Sales Rule